 Although the term seems like something out an advanced economics class with little real life relevance, there are circumstances where an investor should be aware of reinvestment rate assumptions.
 As you plan the growth of your investments, you should understand if the growth calculations depend on assumed reinvestment rates or actual reinvestment of earning.

-Time Value of Money
+Assessing the Time Value of Money

 In the world of finance, the time value of money concept helps define and compare the value of current and future cash flows.
-When financial analysts calculate the widely used "internal rate of return" metric, called IRR, the calculation is based on a selected reinvestment rate assumption.
-This means that in the calculation, any cash flow -- such as earnings, interest, rents or dividends -- are reinvested at the assumed rate.
-The rate assumption for reinvestment can have a significant effect on the projected results for an investment or project.
+When financial analysts calculate the widely used internal rate of return metric, called IRR, the calculation is based on a selected reinvestment rate assumption.
+The reinvestment rate assumption definition is derived from this process.

-Reinvestment of Earnings
+Exploring Reinvestment of Earnings

 With stock dividends or bond interest, if those cash payments just build up in your brokerage account, you do not have much in the way of a reinvestment rate.
 If you do not reinvest your earnings at a rate similar to your growth assumptions, the result is a lower probability of meeting your investment growth goals.

-Bond Yield to Maturity
+Understanding Bond Yield to Maturity